vituri/awesome-julia/README.md

 A curated list of Julia packages, resources, books and so on.

 ---THIS IS A WORK IN PROGRESS!
+PLEASE CONTRIBUTE---

-PLEASE CONTRIBUTE--- For now I've just merged all files from https://github.com/svaksha/Julia.jl into this single .rmd
+For now I've just merged all files from  into this single .md

 # Libraries